 Depending if you buy these on sale or not Asics can be a bit expensive.
 That being said, these shoes have a solid build and last a good amount of time.
 They fit well and are very comfortable on your feet.
 They don’t provide the same level of mobility as some of the other shoes out there, but they’re a solid option if you want something that is stylish and comfortable.

-Rainha is a Brazilian brand that is only sold domestically.
+Rainha is a Brazilian brand that until recently was difficult to purchase outside of Brazil.
 This shoe is the unofficial shoe of Capoeira.
-Most Capoerisitas have a pair, but getting a pair can be a real pain.
+Most Capoerisitas have a pair.

 You need to break these shoes in before you start training in them.
 For whatever reason, they feel like cardboard the first couple days.
 I suggest wearing them around just to adjust the shoe to your foot.
 Once that phase is over you’ll be very happy with how comfortable these shoes can be.